nikitabugrovsky/gemini-function-calling/README.md

 *   `google-genai`: The official Python library for the Google AI SDK.
 *   `openai`: The library for the OpenAI API, used to connect to Gemini's OpenAI-compatible endpoint.
 *   `requests`: A simple, yet elegant, HTTP library for the weather tool.
+*   `prompt-toolkit`: A powerful library for building interactive command-line interfaces.

 ## Local Model Setup with Ollama